Song Jiang: Banished to Jiangzhou

 At Jiangzhou, Song Jiang meets the chief warden Dai Zong, who is a friend of Wu Yong, the chief strategist of Liangshan, and jailer Li Kui.
 He and Li take to each other as Song is generous and Li straightforward.
 Song also meets the fishmonger Zhang Shun, Zhang Heng‘s younger brother.
 As Song is allowed to move freely in and out of jail by Dai, one day he goes alone to drink at a restaurant on the bank of the Xunyang River.
 Feeling miserable over his misfortunes, he writes a poem in drunkenness on the wall in the eatery.
 He forgets the incident the next day.

-Huang Wenbing, a petty official, discovers the poem, which he determines to be seditious, and reports it to Cai Jiu, the prefect of Jiangzhou.
-Cai, a son of Cai Jing, orders Song arrested and sends Dai Zong to Dongjing to seek advice from his father on the matter.
-However, Dai ends up in Liangshan disclosing the news to the outlaws.
+Huang Wenbing, a petty official, discovers the poem, which he concludes is seditious, and reports it to Cai Jiu, the prefect of Jiangzhou.
+Cai, a son of Cai Jing, orders Song jailed and sends Dai Zong to Dongjing to seek advice from his father on the matter.
+However, Dai ends up in Liangshan where he discloses the news to the outlaws.
 Wu Yong forges a letter ordering Cai Jiu to transfer Song Jiang to Dongjing.
-The plan is to rescue Song when he is conveyed there.
-But Huang Wenbing spots a giveaway in the letter.
+The plan is to rescue Song on the way when he is being conveyed there.
+But Huang Wenbing spots a giveaway in the fake letter.
 Furious, Cai Jiu sentences both Song and Dai to death.
-Wu Yong meanwhile has realised the mistake and sends a number of chieftains to Jiangzhou to rescue them.
+Wu Yong meanwhile has realized the mistake and sends a number of chieftains to Jiangzhou to rescue the two.
 They storm the execution ground and carry the two away.
 But they are stranded at a riverbank.
-Fortunately Li Jun arrives with all the friends of Song Jiang from the Jieyang region in boats and they are ferried to safety.
-After killing Huang Wenbing, Song goes with the bunch to Liangshan, where he takes the second position after Chao Gai.
+Fortunately Li Jun arrives with all the friends of Song Jiang from the Jieyang region in boats and the entire bunch are ferried to safety.
+After killing Huang Wenbing, Song goes with the bunch to Liangshan, where he takes the second position as deputy to Chao Gai.